-The Fall of Gondolin: a final foray into Middle-earth4th May 2018
+The Fall of Gondolin: a final foray into Middle-earth

 Over the past few years there has certainly been no shortage of Middle-earth inspired projects for fans to get excited about.
 From the controversial Shadow of War video game series to the upcoming biopic starring Nicholas Hoult, Tolkien’s cultural influence is showing no signs of slowing down.
 Now, from out of the blue, HarperCollins has announced that 2018 will see a new addition to the legendarium in the form of The Fall of Gondolin.
 Set thousands of years before Bilbo Baggins ever left the Shire, this is the tragic story of a hidden Elven city’s last stand against a monstrous evil.